Our group has several research lines grouped into three areas:

 - Pupillary reactivity, evidence of top-down mechanisms in emotional processing

 3) Neurophysiological correlates of psychiatric and neurological illness.
 In this area we search for biological measures or markers that would improve classification of psychiatric and neurological illnesses and increase our understanding of pathogenesis.
 This approach will enable for earlier disease detection and may assist in a more efficient therapies.
-Here we intent to study a group of patients diagnosed with schizophrenia, or Alzheimer’s disease.
+Here we tried to study a group of patients diagnosed with schizophrenia, or Alzheimer's disease.
 We employ pupillary measures, eye movements characterizations and EEG measurements in order find behavioral and electroencephalographic markers for these pathological conditions.
 This research area include the following projects:

 - Neurophysiological markers in schizophrenia.